AI FundamentalsModule 1

 Technical Snippet: The "Base Command" Template

-Use this structure for all initial agent deployments:
+Use this structure for all initial agent deployments.
+Each field is crucial for reducing ambiguity and ensuring deterministic output.

 yaml